thebgacademy/ModDotPlot/docs/tutorial.md

  moddotplot static -f bga24_data/acro_short_arms/*.fa -o short_arms --compare --grid
 ```

  This command should take ~10 minutes to run.
+The vast majority of this runtime is plot rendering.
 While its running, we'll go through the [presentation](moddotplot.pdf) explaining how ModDotPlot works and how to interpret the plots it produces.

 ### Let’s take a look at the outputs
 ```bash